tkurtbond/tkurtbond.github.io/posts/2020/11/29/looking-at-the-mini-six-rpg-and-related-games.rst

   use, suitable for games where the characters are competent.
 • Since the rules are short and the game mechanics relatively light it is easy to customize for a particular game or genre.
-• Since the rules (but not the settings) are Open Content you can easily base a new game on it and release it for free or sell it.
+• Since the rules (but not all the settings) are Open Content you can easily base a new game on it and release it for free or sell it.
   There are several `Mini Six`-based games on DriveThruRPG.com.\
   [#games]_